gsong-archive/jobs/monozuku/angular-developer.md

 # Contract Angular Developer

 Have you kept up to date with Angular 1.5/2.0?
 Do you use JSPM or Webpack?
 Can you adapt to and improve on an existing develop, build, and release system?
+Have you shipped non-trivial production code?

-If yes, then we want to talk to you.
+If yes, then we want to talk to you about working on a few of our projects for at least the next 2–3 months.

+You should be able to contribute at least 15–20 hours to the project each week.
+Starting rate of $70/hour, but will pay more if you are truly awesome.

 ## You're Good At